-BETHESDA DOWNTOWN PLAN DESIGN GUIDELINES I JULY 2017

-unique design of tower top provides iconic, welcoming image when approaching downtown open architecture at top corner reduces perceived bulk of tower rooftop amenity spaces contribute to expressive tower top and continue angled facade design from below
+tower top provides image when approaching downtown

+architecture at top corner reduces perceived bulk of tower
-2.4.9 Top: Tower Top

-Intent: The building top or cap contributes to the skyline, adding visual interest and shaping the image of Bethesda from afar.
+rooftop amenity spaces contribute to expressive tower top and continue angled facade design from below unique design of 2.4.9 Top: Tower Top iconic, welcoming Intent: The building top or cap contributes to the skyline, adding visual interest and shaping the image of Bethesda from afar.
 Tower tops should be carefully considered on prominent sites, including those with the tallest building heights, locations adjacent to major public open spaces and those that terminate views.

-- A. Encourage unique design of tower tops that can enhance the image of Bethesda as an innovative downtown, welcoming new businesses, residents and visitors. - B. Taper tower tops where possible to reduce the perceived bulk of tall buildings. - C. Integrate energy efficiency into the design of tower tops, including solar panels and passive heating and cooling elements. - Consider the views of the rooftop composition from adjacent buildings when designing building tops. - E. Not all tall buildings should have a sculptural top.
+- A. Encourage unique design of tower tops that can enhance the image of Bethesda as an innovative downtown, welcoming new businesses, residents and visitors. - B. Taper tower tops where possible to reduce the perceived bulk of tall buildings. - C. Integrate energy efficiency into the design of tower tops, including solar panels and passive heating and cooling elements. - D. Consider the views of the rooftop composition from adjacent buildings when designing building tops. - E. Not all tall buildings should have a sculptural top.
 However, mechanical penthouses and rooftop amenity spaces should in all cases be designed to harmonize with the overall building composition. - F. Enclosures for rooftop amenity spaces should either contribute to the creation of expressive tops, or otherwise be set back from the roof line and limited to a portion of the roof area so as to not be perceived from surrounding streets and public spaces.